CasterCodes/OOP-PHP/README.md

        }

        /**
-        * Trying to access a private property from the parent class
+        - Trying to access a private property from a child class
-        * this will throw an error
+        - this will throw an error
         */

        public function getWeight() {
-              return $this->weight;
+              return $this->weight; // Error you cant access a private property }
-       }
  }